sensuikan1973/HumanLifeGame/README.md

 ## What's this game ?

 Play now Human Life Game on Web.
-You can also create original map.
+You can also create original _Life_.

 ## Development